How To: Fix Cracks in Concrete

 First, use a small hammer and chisel in combination to knock away any cracked, crumbling, or loose concrete.
 Chip to a depth of about one inch below the surface plane.
 Then, rinse the area thoroughly, scrubbing with a wire brush to dislodge any loose, lingering particles.

-Epoxy or latex.
-To cracks 1/8 inch wide or narrower, apply an epoxy or latex patching product (view example on Amazon), mixed according to the manufacturer’s specifications.
+- Epoxy or latex.
+To concrete cracks ⅛-inch wide or narrower, apply an epoxy or latex patching product (view example on Amazon), mixed according to the manufacturer’s specifications.
 The material goes on either with a mason’s trowel or a putty knife.
 Force it all the way into the crack, then smooth the product level with the surrounding concrete.
 Different mixes cure differently; again, consult the directions listed on your chosen product.

 Moisten (but do not drench) the problem area, then apply the mortar mix with either a mason’s trowel or a putty knife.
 As you work, take pains to eliminate air pockets by pressing down firmly on the applied product.
 Finally, smooth the patch so that it’s level with the surrounding concrete.
 Let it cure for about two hours, then cover the area with plastic sheeting to keep it moist.
 Sprinkle water under the plastic every day for a few days or until the surface has hardened up.